11 Useful Tips when Visiting a Tropical Country

 First and foremost in my bag of tricks.

 Talc has incredible drying properties.
 When you want to dry off but there’s too much moisture in the air or after a shower when you just can’t get all the spots dry before pulling on your shorts, bring out the baby powder.
 It goes in all the places you’d expect, under your arms, under your breasts, lower back and every place else you can think of (yes, you know where I mean).
-Not only does it get rid of extra moisture, it has a pleasant, fresh scent.
+Not only does it get rid of extra moisture, but it also has a pleasant, fresh scent.

 Trusty Flip Flops